-- For more information about the funding program, please visit www.ubcm.ca or: - Local governments: contact Local Government Program Services at UBCM at (250) 356-2947 or swpi@ubcm.ca - o First Nations: contact Forest Fuel Management Department at FNESS at (250) 377-7600 or ffminfo@fness.bc.ca - Wildfire Management Branch Fuel Management contact information is available at www.bcwildfire.ca/fuelmanagement - The current Wildland Urban Interface Wildfire Threat Assessments guide and worksheet is available at www.ubcm.ca - FireSmart Canada provides resources for home and private land owners, industry and governments to lessen the effects of wildfire.
-For more information and to learn about the FireSmart Community Recognition Program, visit www.firesmartcanada.ca - Information on resource districts can be found on the Ministry of Forest, Lands & Natural Resource Operations website at www.for.gov.bc.ca/mof/regdis.htm - The Association of BC Forest Professionals provides multiple documents regarding the roles and responsibilities of forest professional that may be helpful when selecting a consultant or contractor to work with.
-Visit www.abcfp.ca/regulating the profession/guidelines.asp for more information
+- For more information about the Strategic Wildfire Prevention Initiative: - Local governments: contact Local Government Program Services at UBCM at (250) 356-2947 or swpi@ubcm.ca - First Nations: contact Forest Fuel Management Department at FNESS at (250) 377-7600 or ffminfo@fness.bc.ca - Visit the BC Wildfire fuel management website for resources and contact information - The Wildfire Threat Assessment Guide and Worksheets are available on the SWPI webpage. - FireSmart Canada provides resources for home and private land owners, industry and governments to lessen the effects of wildfire.
+Information is also available for the FireSmart Community Recognition Program.